Editable-DeepSC: Reliable Cross-Modal Semantic Communications for Facial Editing: Related Work

-\textbf{Multi-modal real-time CV tasks.} Xie \emph{et al.} \cite{xie2021task} proposed a multi-modal semantic communication system for Visual Question Answering (VQA) tasks, which utilizes MAC networks \cite{hudson2018compositional} to deal with the interconnected cross-modal data and generate the answers to VQA tasks.
-Xie \emph{et al.} \cite{xie2022task} further considered the multi-modal multi-user transmission scenarios and proposed a unified framework to effectively reduce the mutual interference between different users.
-Wang \emph{et al.} \cite{wang2022distributed} utilized Transformer \cite{vaswani2017attention} to design a distributed Audio-Visual Parsing (AVP) network under transmission scenarios with superior multi-modal parsing performance.
+\textbf{Semantic communications for multi-modal/cross-modal CV tasks.} Xie \emph{et al.} \cite{xie2021task} proposed a multi-modal semantic communication system for Visual Question Answering (VQA) tasks, which utilizes MAC networks \cite{hudson2018compositional} to deal with the interconnected cross-modal data and generate the answers to VQA tasks.
+Jiang \emph{et al.} \cite{jiang2025visual} proposed a novel Vision-Language Model-based Cross-modal Semantic Communication (VLM-CSC) system, which consists of three innovative components: Cross-modal Knowledge Base (CKB), Memory-assisted Encoder and Decoder (MED), and Noise Attention Module (NAM).
+VLM-CSC effectively addresses the challenges in dynamic environments such as low information density and catastrophic forgetting.
+Tian \emph{et al.} \cite{tian2025synchronous} proposed a synchronous multi-modal semantic communication System with packet-level coding (SyncSC) for facial video and speech transmission, which reduces transmission overhead while ensuring high-quality synchronous transmission of video and speech over the packet loss network.

 However, to the best of our knowledge, the cross-modal semantic communication challenges under dynamic facial editing scenarios have not yet been systematically explored up to now.
 In this paper, we aim to fill this gap and comprehensively address these problems.